Annalisa Hultberg, Extension Educator, food safety

 The floor

-One common way to build a floor for a non-permanent packshed is to use plastic pallets.
+- One common way to build a floor for a non-permanent packshed is to use plastic pallets.
 For this design, be sure to use reinforced plastic pallets with a solid top.
 Other types of pallets easily break under the weight of human feet (even if they are rated to support much more weight, this rating is developed for weight that is more evenly distributed than the weight of a human).
-This type of pallet is very expensive when purchased new, but there are many options available from used pallet dealers like PalletOne, or on Craigslist and Facebook Marketplace.
+There are many options available from used pallet dealers like PalletOne, or on Craigslist and Facebook Marketplace.
 Pallets come in a number of shapes and sizes, but most are either 48’’x48’’ or 48’’x40’’.
 Plan to spend $20-$40 for a good-quality, used plastic pallet.

 Tables and shelves